scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 CSS: It's a B.Tech program, a complete B.Tech program in Computer Engineering.
 {: .interview-answer }
-{% include article-image.html image="/assets/images/articles/uci.jpg" caption="Prof. Sharma was a visiting research scholar at the UC Irvine" width=500 %}
+{% include figure.html image="uci.jpg" caption="Prof. Sharma was a visiting research scholar at the UC Irvine" width=500 suppressPrefix=true %}
 SS: When I was about to join an institute, we were giving JEE Mains, JEE Advanced, and NEET exams.
 During that time, we were asked mainly which subjects we were interested in.
 Given the variety of subjects, the first screening often came down to whether the subject was considered 'core' or 'non-core.'
 To me, core subjects meant electrical, mechanical, and civil engineering, while the rest were seen as non-core.
 Some people believed core subjects would always have a lot of job opportunities because they’re foundational, while others argued that those are outdated, relics of the past.
 In today’s world, people often say that yesterday belonged to Electrical Engineering and today belongs to fields like Quantum Computing and Artificial Intelligence.
 Considering this shift, IIT Hyderabad is introducing a program aimed at the manufacturing industry and is ranked third in innovation.
 This challenges the traditional view that everything is shifting to electronics or online industries.
 From that perspective, how do you see the future of core vs. non-core subjects?
 Do you think the boundaries between them are becoming more blurred, or is there still a clear distinction?